-Of the $\approx$ 40 or so nearby AGN with extensive ground-based continuum-emission-line monitoring data, the 13 yr ground-based monitoring campaign on NGC 5548 carried out by the Ohio State University as part of the AGN Watch collaboration remains the de facto gold standard, both in terms of sampling frequency, campaign duration, and data quality (Peterson et al. 2002, and references therein).
-While not approaching the signal-to-noise ratio or sampling frequency available with space-based instruments, the extensive ground-based coverage allows investigation of the emission-line delay and amplitude of response on a season-by-season basis, and on time-scales longer than the BLR dynamical time-scale ( $\sim$ a few years for NGC 5548), and importantly, their dependence on ionizing continuum luminosity.
+Of the $\approx$ 40 or so nearby AGN with extensive ground-based continuum-emission-line monitoring data, the 13 yr groundbased monitoring campaign on NGC 5548 carried out by the Ohio State University as part of the AGN Watch collaboration remains the de-facto gold standard, both in terms of sampling frequency, campaign duration, and data quality (Peterson et al. 2002 and references therein).
+While not approaching the signal to noise or sampling frequency available with space-based instruments, the extensive ground-based coverage allows investigation of the emission-line delay and amplitude of response on a season by season basis, and on timescales longer than the BLR dynamical timescale ( $\sim$ a few years for NGC 5548), and importantly, their dependence on ionising continuum luminosity.

-In Fig. 1, we show the galaxy subtracted optical (5100 Å) continuum light curve (black points) and the corresponding broad H $\beta$ emission-line light curve (red points) for NGC 5548 after having first corrected for contaminating narrow H $\beta$ emission using the latest values of the (now known to be time variable on time-scales of <13 yr) narrow-line contribution to broad H $\beta$ from Peterson et al. (2013).
-For the purposes of illustration only, we have normalized the continuum and emission-line light curves to their respective mean values.
-The broad emission-line light curve clearly follows the continuum light curve albeit with a small delay (see Peterson et al. 2002, and references therein).
-In the middle panel, we show the galaxy subtracted optical (5100 Å) continuum light curve (black points) together with the narrow line subtracted broad H $\beta$ emissionline light curve, with the latter shifted, on a season-by-season basis, by the delay (as measured from the centroid of the CCF) between the continuum and broad emission-line light curve, using values taken
+In Figure 1 we show the galaxy subtracted optical (5100Å) continuum light curve (black points) and the corresponding broad H $\beta$ emission-line light curve (red points) for NGC 5548 after having first corrected for contaminating narrow H $\beta$ emission using the latest values of the (now known to be time-variable on timescales of < 13 years) narrow line contribution to broad H $\beta$ from Peterson et al. (2013).
+For the purposes of illustration only we have normalised the continuum and emission-line light-curves to their respective mean values.
+The broad emission-line light-curve clearly follows the continuum light-curve albeit with a small delay (see Peterson et al. 2002, and references therein).
+In the mid-

 Figure 1.
-Top panel - the galaxy subtracted optical continuum and narrow line subtracted broad H $\beta$ emission-line light curve of NGC 5548 as observed during the 13 yr optical monitoring campaign.
-For clarity, both light curves have first been normalized to their respective mean values (see the text for details).
+Top panel - the galaxy subtracted optical continuum and narrow line subtracted broad H $\beta$ emission-line light-curve of NGC 5548 as observed during the 13 yr optical monitoring campaign.
+For clarity both light-curves have first been normalised to their respective mean values (see text for details).
 Middle panel, as above, but with each season of data corrected for the measured delay between the continuum and emission-line variations.
-Lower panel - the time-variable EW for broad H $\beta$ as determined from the lag-corrected data.
-The downward arrow indicates the onset of large EW which follows a period of prolonged high continuum and emission-line fluxes (Section 1.1).
+Lower panel - the time-variable EW for broad H $\beta$ as determined from the lag corrected data.
+The downward arrow indicates the onset of large EW which follows a period of prolonged high continuum and emission-line fluxes (§1.1.)

-from Peterson et al. 2002).
-The continuum and emission-line light curves are well matched, with the optical continuum light curve displaying larger amplitude variations than the broad emission-line light curve.
-In the lower panel of Fig. 1, we show the time-variable equivalent width (EW) of the broad H $\beta$ emission-line light curve.
-Since the continuum and broad emission-line light curves are irregularly sampled and the broad emission-line light curve has been shifted in time, we determine the line EW (the ratio of the line to continuum flux) at the corresponding continuum values by linearly interpolating between nearest-neighbour points.
+dle panel we show the galaxy subtracted optical (5100Å) continuum light curve (black points) together with the narrow line subtracted broad $H\beta$ emission-line light-curve, with the latter shifted, on a season by season basis, by the delay (as measured from the centroid of the cross-correlation function, hereafter CCF) between the continuum and broad emission-line light curve, using values taken from Peterson et al. 2002).
+The continuum and emission-line light curves are well-matched, with the optical continuum light curve displaying larger amplitude variations than the broad emissionline light-curve.
+In the lower panel of Figure 1 we show the time variable EW of the broad $H\beta$ emission line light-curve.
+Since the continuum and broad emission-line light-curves are irregularly sampled and the broad emission-line light-curve has been shifted in time, we determine the line EW (the ratio of the line to continuum flux) at the corresponding continuum values by linearly interpolating between nearest neighbour points.

-Fig. 1 indicates several key observational features of AGN monitoring campaigns.
-First, the broad emission-line light curve correlates well with the optical continuum light curve which not only confirms ionizing continuum variations as the key driving mechanism for the broad emission-line variations, but suggests that the continuum variability time-scale and BLR size are generally well matched, and furthermore indicates that the optical continuum may be used as a proxy for the driving UV ionizing continuum.
+Figure 1 indicates several key observational features of AGN monitoring campaigns.
+First, the broad emission-line light-curve correlates well with the optical continuum light curve which not only confirms ionising continuum variations as the key driving mechanism for the broad emissionline variations, but suggests that the continuum variability timescale and BLR size are generally well-matched, and furthermore indicates that the optical continuum may be used as a proxy for the driving UV ionising continuum.